-E-mail letters were sent to all South Dakota school health and physical education teachers. principals, nurses. superintendents in each of South Dakota's 220 public, private, and tribal school districts requesting that schools share their height and weight data with the DOH.
+Letters were emailed to all South Dakota school health and physical education principals, teachers. nurses. superintendents in each of South Dakota's 220 public, private, and tribal school districts requesting that schools share their height and weight data with the DOH.
 Data collection instructions on the correct way to measure children and forms to submit data were posted the project website. on http://doh.sd.gov/statistics.
 Electronic submission using the Infinite Campus system is preferred, but other formats are accepted and included in the results (Appendix 1).
 School participation in the data collection effort is voluntary and there is no payment for submitting data.

-South Dakota completed this project for the eighteenth time during the 2015-2016 school year.
+South Dakota completed this project for the nineteenth time during the 2016-2017 school year.